 The insuretech market is booming globally, with new entrants disrupting every aspect of the supply chain from distribution through to underwriting risk.
 Traditionally, insurers have been comforted by being able to model historic data to predict events, from the frequency and likelihood of natural disasters (and their subsequent pay-outs) through to analysing a customer’s risk profile.

 With younger, tech-savvy and more agile companies hot on their heels, the traditional General Insurance businesses shouldn’t be written off.
 In fact, it’s quite the opposite.
 GI is re-inventing itself through data and new technology.
-In the next installment of our 'Technology in insurance' series, Kathryn Gallan, a Principal Consultant in Berwick Partners’ IT & Digital Leadership Practice speaks to Graeme Findlay, Legal & General’s Innovation Delivery Director about how they’re embracing innovation and being tasked with breaking their own concepts in order to change their business model.
+In the next installment of our 'Technology in insurance' series, we speak to Graeme Findlay, Legal & General’s Innovation Delivery Director about how they’re embracing innovation and being tasked with breaking their own concepts in order to change their business model.

 Graeme, you’re part of L&G’s innovation arm.
 Can you provide some context on why you set it up as an independent venture?